Lornavav/just-keep-spinning/README.md

 Link to published site: https://lornavav.github.io/just-keep-spinning/

+### Site Goals

+The goal of Just Keep Spinning is to inform potential members (users) of what we have to offer.
+We want users to be able to visit the site and find all the information they need.
+We want users to be able to find information quickly, so we have chosen a simple design and kept content to a minimum.
+We have kept the structure of each of the 3 pages the same with uniformed nav bar and footer and image placement so that each page looks familiar to the user.

+### User Stories

+As a user:

+* I want to see 3 pages on the website
+* I want to see a hero image on the homepage
+* I want to see the following 3 headings on the homepage with a paragraph of  text underneath each one
+    * Who we are
+        * Just Keep Spinning is a Dublin based studio focusing solely on spin classes.
+This family-owned business was started by siblings Carl and Claudia, both high preforming athletes with a passion for all things cardio.

+    * Our Mission
+        * Our aim is to build a community of people that share the same passion for improving their cardiovascular health while having fun, listening to the best music, and all while being part of a team all.
+We move as one.

+    * What to Expect
+        * Push yourself for 30 to 45 minutes depending on which class you choose.
+Each class will have a minimum of one instructor who will be on the bike for the whole class explaining each step and helping to push you even further.

+* I want to see a footer which remains in place for each of the 3 pages
+* I want to see a copyright message in the footer
+* I want to see Instagram, Twitter and Facebook icons in the footer
+    * When each icon is clicked I should be directed to the respective website
+    * The website should open in a new browser tab
+* I want to see the 3 types of membership options on the Membership page
+* I want to see the class timetable underneath the membership prices on the membership page
+* I want to see a sign up form on the Free Trial page
+    * The form heading should read 'SIGN UP FOR YOUR FREE TRIAL TODAY'
+    * The form will include an input field for Full Name & Email Address *These will be required fields
+    * The form will have a text instruction of 'Select a day that suits you best' with a select drop down list
+        * The drop down list should contain the following options
+            * Monday
+            * Wednesday
+            * Friday
+        * This is a required field
+    * The form should have a text instruction of 'Select a time that suits you best' with a select drop down list
+        * The drop down list should contain the following options
+            * 7:30
+            * 9:00
+            * 18:00
+        * This is a required field
+    * The form will have a 'Sign me up!' submit button
+    * The form will be submitted once each of the required fields has been filled out
+    * A confirmation message should appear on the screen if the form has been successfully submitted
+    * In the footer I want  an email icon with email address  justkeepspinning@gmail.com
+    * This should contain a telephone icon with phone number 01-8205544

 ## UX
 * Strategy
     * This website was designed and targeted towards people with a keen interest in cardio activity.
 There is a gap in the market in Dublin for a fitness studio that focuses solely on spinning classes.
 The target audience are busy professionals, or busy parents.
 They want to get in and get their workout done as quick as possible.
 We wanted this to be reflected on the website.
 Keep the content simplistic.
 Our target audience want the key information as quick as possible.